Jiayan-Lim/tp/docs/DeveloperGuide.md

          - Date of Birth
          - Gender
          - IC
-   2. The following are non-required information:
+   2. The following are optional information:
          - Drug Allergy
          - Emergency contact
-3. The system creates the new user account.
+3. System creates a new user account.
-4. The system show the new created user in the patient list.
+4. System shows the new created user in the patient list.

     Use case ends.

 **Extensions**
 * 2a.
 If any of the required fields are not completed

-    * 2a1. the user is informed of this and show the correct format for the command
+    * 2a1.
+The user is informed of this and the system show the correct format and example of the command

       Use case resume at step 2.

 * 2b.
 If the patient name is already in use

-    * 2b1. the user is informed that he or she must choose a different name
+    * 2b1.
+The user is informed that he or she must choose a different name

       Use case resume at step 2.

 * 2c.
-If the input field is invalid, the user is informed of this, and the corresponding correct format for the command is displayed
+If the input field is invalid

     * 2c1.
-If the length of name exceed 50 character, the user is informed of this, and correct format for the command is displayed.

-	  * 2c2.
-If the phone number is invalid, the user is informed of this, and correct format for the command is displayed.

-	  * 2c3.
-If the email is invalid, the user is informed of this, and correct format for the command is displayed.

-  	* 2c4.
-If the address is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c5.
-If the birth date is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c6.
-If the gender is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c7.
-If the IC is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c8.
-If the drug allergy is invalid, the user is informed of this, and correct format for the command is displayed.

-    * 2c9.
-If the emergency contact is invalid, the user is informed of this, and correct format for the command is displayed.
+The user is informed of this and the corresponding valid naming criteria is displayed

       Use case resume at step 2.

 **Use case: UC02 - Delete a patient**